How many different triangles can you make on a circular pegboard that has nine pegs?

 Use the clues to colour each square.

-Place the numbers 1 to 6 in the circles so that each number is the difference between the two numbers just below it.
+Place the numbers 1 to 10 in the circles so that each number is the difference between the two numbers just below it.

 Can you work out how to balance this equaliser?
 You can put more than one weight on a hook.